DomainSkate/Risk-Responder-API/Watchlist API/README.md

 # Watchlist API

-This document will describe the specifications of the Watchlist API
+This document will describe the specifications of the Watchlist API.

 ### Authentication

 - All APIs require Token Authentication.
-- Please contact us to request/renew your token (via ayman@domainskate.com).
+- Please contact us to request/renew your token (via systems@domainskate.com).
 - Token should be passed in every API request via headers (see required headers).

 ### Required headers